AdobeDocs/target.de-DE/help/c-recommendations/t-create-recs-activity/previewing-and-launching-your-recommendations-activity.md

 >[!NOTE]
 >
->[!UICONTROL Recently Viewed Items] requires no offline algorithm run and results are instantly available. [!UICONTROL Algorithmen für die am häufigsten angezeigten] und [!UICONTROL Topverkäufe] , die auf Mbox-Daten basieren, liefern im Allgemeinen sehr schnell Ergebnisse, da eine einfachere Berechnung erforderlich ist.
-Dies können gute Optionen sein, wenn Sie eine Designänderung Vorschau oder sicherstellen möchten, dass Verhaltensdaten korrekt erfasst werden.
+>[!UICONTROL Recently Viewed Items] requires no offline algorithm run and results are instantly available. [!UICONTROL Top Viewed] and [!UICONTROL Top Sellers] algorithms based on mbox data generally produce results very quickly due to the simpler computation required.
+These can be good options when you want to preview a design change or confirm that behavioral data are being collected correctly.

 ## Using QA links to preview Recommendations